top of page

 MUSIC WORKSHOPS

-Roberto Bozzo of Sabatum Quartet will be holding a music workshop to teach children the main features of Tarantella music and how to play a traditional song using various tools.
+Roberto Bozzo of Sabatum Quartet will be holding a music workshop to teach children the main features of Tarantella music and how to play a traditional song using traditional music instruments.

 TAMBOURINE WORKSHOPS